JohnScolaro/personal-website/posts/a-holiday-to-nozawa-onsen.md

 ## Accommodation

-There are a limited number of hotels in Nozawa Onsen, and if you come in on-peak snow season to enjoy the consistent Japanese snow, you'll be competing with lots of tourists (and what seems like the entire population of Australia) to book the best spots.
+There are a limited number of hotels in Nozawa Onsen, and if you come in peak snow season to enjoy the consistent Japanese snow, you'll be competing with lots of tourists (and what seems like the entire population of Australia) to book the best spots.

 We booked 4 months in advance, and most accommodation had already booked out.
 The cheapest accommodation by far was the "Berg Marukaneya", which is where we booked.
 It's a small, 2 star hotel.
-I think it was available and inexpensive because it's: on the far side of town, doesn't have individual bathrooms (only shared), and has little to no online presence.
+I think it was available and inexpensive because it's: on the far side of town, the ad says it doesn't have individual bathrooms (it does have individual toilets, just not showers), and has little to no online presence.
 This is enough to spook a classic western tourist, but spurred on by the promise of good value, we booked it.

 ![The front door of Hotel Marukaneya](/images/blog/a-holiday-to-nozawa-onsen/marukaneya_front_door.jpg)